 White Ermine Physical Description

 The wings display a milky white color, yet individuals vary greatly in other ways.
 The most noteworthy difference between individuals remains the presence of black dots.
-Most individuals present many, yet others present few, or even none at all.
+Most individuals present many, but others present few, or even none at all.

-Species: S. lubricipeda
+- Species: S. lubricipeda

 White Ermine Distribution, Habitat, and Ecology